sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

       - **_Creation Disclamer:_** For this one it creates a lot of entries for the PeerReviews, Reviewed, and Scored Tables which would be extremely difficult to try and remove.
 So if when the professor is choosing to create the peer reviews we should display a 'Are you sure you want to do this?
 Once these Peer Reviews have been created, the Peer Reviews and Criteria cannot be altered or deleted unless all associated Peer Reviews and Scores data is deleted' Or something along those lines if that seems feasible.
       - *Working With load.sql:* This initializes all of the scores to 0, so if you want to test the scores and averages don't use this procedure and just use the data in load.sql.
 However if you want to test this procedure then you would comment out the PeerReview, Reviewed, and Scored insertions in load.sql.

   - **professor_view_averages** : Allows the professor to view the average score given to a particular student based on a specific criteria
       - *Inputs:* Professor NetID, Student NetID, Section Code, Review Type (Midterm or Final)
       - *Outputs:* For each criteria: Criteria Name and Average Score

   - **professor_view_individual_scores** : Allows the professor to view the individual scores the student received
       - *Inputs:* Professor NetID, Section Code, Student NetID, Review Type (Midterm or Final)
       - *Outputs:* Reviewer NetID, Reviewer Name, Criteria Name, and Score

   - **edit_scores_given** : Allows the professor to go in and change a score that was given for a student
       - *Inputs:* Professor NetID, Section Code, Reviewer NetID, Reviewee NetID, Criteria Name, New Score, Review Type, , @Variable to hold status/ error message
       - *Outputs:* Message: either 'Success' or condition that was not met

+  - **reuse_criteria** : Allows the professor to reuse the criteria from a previous Review Type for a new Review Type
+      - *Inputs:* Professor NetID, Section Code, Old Criteria Type, New Criteria Type, @Variable to hold status/ error message
+      - *Outputs:* Message: 'Success' or the condition that was not met

+  - **professor_get_incomplete_reviews** : Returns the students who haven't completed a specific peer review
+      - *Inputs:* Section Code, Review Type
+      - *Outputs:* Student NetIDs of students who have incomplete peer reviews

+  - **edit_peer_review_dates** : Allows the professor to edit the dates a peer review is open
+      - *Inputs:* Section Code, Review Type, New Start Date, New End Date, @Variable for status message
+      - *Outputs:* Success or the condition not met

+  - **delete_peer_review** : Allows the professor to delete a peer review and all of the related data
+      - *Inputs:* Section Code, Review Type, @Variable for status message
+      - *Outputs:* Success or not

+  - **check_type_in_pr** : Checks whether a peer review of this type exists
+      - *Inputs:* Section Code, Review Type, @Variable for status message
+      - *Outputs:* "Peer Review exists" or "Does not exist"

+ - **check_peer_review_exists** : Checks whether a peer review exists for a team
+     - *Inputs:* Team Number, Section Code, @Variable for status
+     - *Outputs:* "Peer Reviews have already been created" or "No peer reviews exist"

+## Settings

+  - **check_professor_login** : Checks the professor's inputted login information to see if it exists in the system
+      - *Inputs:* Inputted username, Inputted Password, @Variable to hold status/ error message
+      - *Outputs:* Message: either 'Success' or condition that was not met

+  - **change_profesor_password** : Allows the professor to change their password
+      - *Inputs:* Professor NetID, Old Password, New Password, @Variable to hold status/ error message
+      - *Outputs:* Message: either 'Success' or condition that was not met

   - **professor_insert_num_teams** : Inserts x teams into the section
       - *Inputs:* Professor NetID, Section Code, Number of Teams, @Variable to hold status/ error message
       - *Outputs:* Message: either 'Success' or condition that was not met